 Leaving Academy Premises

 Students who need to leave the academy premises for medical purposes must have their planner signed by parents (using the medical page).
 The note needs to be shown to the student’s tutor who must also sign it then show it to student reception as they leave and sign out of the academy.
-If the student returns to the academy after an appointment they must sign-in with Mr Bradburn in Student Reception.
+If the student returns to the academy after an appointment they must sign-in with Mrs O’Neill.
 Students will only be allowed to leave the academy site if they are collected by an adult.

 All students have access to a locker in their House area.
 All coats, bags and other personal items should be left in lockers and only planners, books and pencil cases carried to lessons.
 The locker must remain locked at all times.
 The rental of a locker is paid when your child starts at the academy and costs £37.50 for 5 years.
 Students on Free School Meals are entitled to a free rental.